Xilinx/meta-kria/README.kria.bsp.md

 For both K26 and K24 there are C (commercial) and I (industrial) grades of the production (-sm) SOM.
 The K26 SOM has no practical software difference between the two grades so a single machine is supported.
-However, for K24 the Industrial grade supports ECC memory but the Commercial grade do not so two machine configurations are provided.
+However, for K24 the Industrial grade supports ECC memory but the Commercial grade does not so two machine configurations are provided.

 > **Note:** Additional information on AMD Adaptive SoC's and FPGA's can be found at: